Antwerp Six: History

 The fashion collective presented a distinct, radical vision for fashion during the 1980s that established Antwerp as a notable location for fashion design.
 The breakthrough occurred in 1986 as the group rented a truck and set out for the London Fashion Week with their collections.
-The reporters couldn't pronounce their names so began collectively referring to them as the Antwerp Six.
+The reporters could not pronounce their names so began collectively referring to them as the Antwerp Six.
+Shortly after, the 6 were becoming famous in the fashion world due to their unity and curious designs; quickly making a sale to legendary department store Barneys New York.
+They returned to London frequently as their fame and name (on account of the Brits inability to pronounce their Flemish names) rose rapidly.
+In fashion and design, the Six was characterized by Van Noten's rich floral patterns, Van Saene's surrealist artworks, Demeulemeester's curious mix of sharp contrasts and romanticism, Van Beirendonck's colourful and quirky patterns, Yee's radically deconstructed tailoring, and Bikkembergs' massively popular footwear line.